-We know that this is a very difficult subject, but we have to ask: Have you ever considered how your business would cope if a key member of your team were to die?
+We know that this is a very difficult subject, but we have to ask: Have you ever considered how your business would cope if a key member of your team were to die or fall critically ill?

-Since the Coronavirus crisis began, and especially since the lockdown was declared by the Prime Minister on 23 March, we have all become used to new ways of living and working.
+Since the Coronavirus crisis began, we have all become used to new ways of living and working.
 Many of us will know someone who has had the disease; some of us will know someone who sadly lost the battle to survive.
 Whatever our personal experience, the pandemic will inevitably have given us much cause to reflect on our own frailties and mortality.

-Without wishing to minimise the impact of the disease on individuals and their families, the pandemic has also given us the opportunity to review how our businesses are protected from worst-case scenarios, such as the death or critical illness of a director or partner.
+Without wishing to minimise the impact of the disease on individuals and their families, the pandemic has also given us the opportunity to review how our businesses are protected from worst-case scenarios, such as the death or critical illness of a director or partner or key employee.

 Although businesses spend a lot of time and money insuring their property, machinery and equipment and on a range of benefits for their staff, far fewer consider the impact of the loss of a key person or business owner on the business itself.
 Yet in its ‘State of the nation’ report into Business Protection published in 2019, a major business protection provider found that 52% of businesses said they would cease trading in under a year if a key person died or became critically ill.